Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/LearningProjects/fastai_todo.md

 # NOTES

 # TODO
-* work on notebook lecture 2 and 3.
+* work on notebook lecture 2.
 * take a look at update from steve's github